HardlyDifficult/Crypto/Tutorials/EthDapp/Part3.md

 #### `RpcSubprovider`

-Rpc is added as well to enable read-only calls, which do not require communication with the Ledger hardware device.
+Rpc is added to enable read-only calls, which do not require communication with the Ledger hardware device.

 <br>

-### 17. Create a widget to select Ledger
+### 17. Create a widget to select Ledger.

 Add the following to your `index.html`: